Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> nba [ ... ( nba [ "fran_id" ] == "Spurs" ) & ... ( nba [ "year_id" ] > 2010 ) ... ] . groupby ([ "year_id" , "game_result" ])[ "game_id" ] . count () year_id game_result 2011 L 25 Due west 63 2012 Fifty 20 Westward 60 2013 L 30 W 73 2014 50 27 W 78 2015 L 31 W 58 Name: game_id, dtype: int64
+>>> nba [ ... ( nba [ "fran_id" ] == "Spurs" ) & ... ( nba [ "year_id" ] > 2010 ) ... ] . groupby ([ "year_id" , "game_result" ])[ "game_id" ] . count () year_id game_result 2011 L 25 Due west 63 2012 Fifty 20 Westward 60 2013 L 30 W 73 2014 50 27 W 78 2015 L 31 W 58 Name: game_id, dtype: int64 Y'all tin exercise these basics with an exercise.
+Take a wait at the Golden Land Warriors' 2014-fifteen season (year_id: 2015).
+How many wins and losses did they score during the regular flavour and the playoffs?
+Expand the code block below for the solution:

 >>>

->>> nba [ ... ( nba [ "fran_id" ] == "Warriors" ) & ... ( nba [ "year_id" ] == 2015 ) ... ] . groupby ([ "is_playoffs" , "game_result" ])[ "game_id" ] . count () is_playoffs game_result 0 Fifty fifteen Due west 67 1 L 5 W sixteen
+>>> nba [ ... ( nba [ "fran_id" ] == "Warriors" ) & ... ( nba [ "year_id" ] == 2015 ) ... ] . groupby ([ "is_playoffs" , "game_result" ])[ "game_id" ] . count () is_playoffs game_result 0 Fifty fifteen Due west 67 1 L 5 W sixteen is_playoffs=0 shows the results for the regular season, and is_playoffs=1 shows the results for the playoffs.

 In the examples to a higher place, you've just scratched the surface of the aggregation functions that are bachelor to y'all in the Pandas Python library.
 To see more examples of how to use them, check out Pandas GroupBy: Your Guide to Group Data in Python.